ARRW Rises From the Dead — USAF Revives Its Mach-20 Missile

-This week the US Air Force confirmed those prototypes are being pulled back out, dusted off, and rebuilt for a new round of flight tests.
-The ARRW is alive again, and the reason is one thing only: the Iran air campaign of November 2025 showed the Pentagon what it cost to fight a peer-level air war without a single hypersonic weapon in the inventory.
+This week the US Air Force’s new budget documents confirmed the missile is being brought back, with $345.7 million requested for an improved Increment 2 version and integration onto the B-1B Lancer.
+The ARRW is alive again.
+The revival had been building since 2024, but the Iran air campaign of early 2026 showed the Pentagon what it costs to fight a peer-level air war without an air-launched hypersonic weapon in the inventory.

 Quick Facts